CYP2R1: Function

-Conversion of cholecalciferol to calcidiol as catalyzed by CYP2R1.

 CYP2R1 is a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are mono-oxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.

 CYP2R1 is present in the endoplasmic reticulum of the liver (the microsomal fraction).
 It has 25-hydroxylase activity, which converts cholecalciferol (vitamin D_{3}) into calcifediol (25-hydroxyvitamin D_{3}, also known as calcidiol), the major circulatory form of the vitamin.

 CYP2R1 will also hydroxylate ergocalciferol (vitamin D_{2}), derived from dietary sources, into 25-hydroxyvitamin D_{2} (ercalcidiol).
 These 25-hydroxylated forms of vitamin D, together known as 25(OH)D, bind strongly to the vitamin D-binding protein in blood and are the principal circulating forms of vitamin D. These are commonly measured to determine a person's vitamin D status and establish vitamin D deficiency.

 Calcifediol is subsequently converted by the action of 25-hydroxyvitamin D3 1-alpha-hydroxylase to calcitriol, the active form of vitamin D_{3} which binds to the vitamin D receptor (VDR) and mediates most of the physiological hormonal actions of vitamin D.